d13co/d13.co/content/posts/birthday/index.md

 The first 6637 blocks on MainNet exhibit a round time of 25 seconds.
 But this doesn't mean that the protocol was slower back then - after block 6638 we observe the average round time converging around ~4.25 seconds and sustaining that.

-So if the first block's timestamp was bound by the genesis timestamp, and we had thousands of consecutive blocks with maximum timestamp, we are forced to conclude that all proposing nodes considered their local time to be "way ahead" of the timestamps recorded in the blocks, so the June 11 midnight UTC launch time is called into question.
+So if the first block's timestamp was bound by the genesis timestamp, and we had thousands of consecutive blocks with maximum timestamp, it should follow that all proposing nodes considered their local time to be "way ahead" of the timestamps recorded in the blocks, thus recording 25-second round times.
+So the June 11 midnight UTC launch time is called into question.

+_From an anthropological perspective, it is reasonable to doubt that Algorand inc, based in Boston, would choose to undertake such a significant engineering operation at 8PM on a Monday._

 | Round | Timestamp | Round Time | Avg RT (15 rounds) |
 |:-:|:-:|:-:|:-:|